jennybc/stat540_2014/project/index.md

   * A poster, to be hosted and exhibited in our poster session on Wed Apr 09 from 9:30 am to 12 pm in Room 101, aka the multi-purpose room, on ground floor of the [Michael Smith Building](http://www.maps.ubc.ca/PROD/index_detail.php?locat1=083).
 Group-level deliverable.
 NOTE: you will secure your material to the the poster board with use push pins.
 We don't have exact physical dimensions but they are "typical" and there are plenty of them.

   * A digital supplement, to be made available to the TAs/instructors, at the very least.
 This should contain the materials (or associated live links) an instructor would need to evaluate your work and that a group member would need to reproduce/reuse/extend the work.
 Group-level deliverable.
-The path of least resistance is to create a webpage, create a git(hub) repository, etc. Content should include (but is not limited to!):
+The path of least resistance is to use a GitHub repository.
+Email the TAs with the location of the digital supplement (or open an issue and tag them).
+Content should include (but is not limited to!):

 	  - a PDF of the poster
-	  - links to important files, such as "inputs" (e.g. the dataset(s) you analyzed) and "outputs" (e.g. plain text files of your key statistical results or PDFs of your main figures)
+	  - important files, such as "inputs" (e.g. the dataset(s) you analyzed) and "outputs" (e.g. plain text files of your key statistical results or PDFs of your main figures); if you started with a publicly available file, you can link to it; if you started with private data, please do your best to describe
     - the R code for the analysis, i.e. the thing that turns the inputs into outputs
     - a link-y version of your bibliography (for example, live Pubmed or DOI links)